 Grammar StageLearn more about the grammar stage

 In the grammar (elementary) stage, students learn the grammar, or facts, of all subjects.
-Children are introduced to the grammar of each subject through songs, rhymes and jingles and delight in memorizing, absorbing and reciting.
+Children are introduced to the grammar of each subject through songs, rhymes, and jingles and delight in memorizing, absorbing, and reciting many facts!

 The foundation of phonics, spelling and grammar, history, literature, math, science and Latin are introduced during these formative years.

 During the Logic (middle school) years, students’ minds become more inquisitive, curious and prone to question and challenge information.
 Students learn how to organize facts and data into well-reasoned, cogent arguments.
 Facts are not enough!
 There is a strong emphasis on developing students’ reasoning, creating logical frameworks for information, practicing persuasive writing and sharpening their ability to analyze cause and effect relationships.

 Rhetoric StageLearn more about the rhetoric stage